-Aine’s third level education was at Trinity College of Music, London, where she studied for five years with some of the most inspirational teachers and distinguished performers from the Classical Music world.
+My third level education was at Trinity College of Music, London, where I studied for five years with some of the most inspirational teachers and distinguished solo and string quartet performers from the Classical Music world.

-Áine has performed throughout Ireland, England, Europe and America playing at The Wigmore Hall, Purcell Room, Queen Elizabeth Hall, Barbican Centre, St. Martin in the Field’s, St.John’s Smith Square, Royal Albert Hall, Carnegie Hall, Boston Pops, Lincoln Centre, University of Limerick Concert Hall, Cork Opera House, Everyman Palace Theatre, National Concert Hall, Christchurch Dublin, Grand Opera House Belfast, Festival at Queens and many more.
+Music brings wonderful opportunities to travel and I have performed throughout Ireland, England, Europe and America playing at The Wigmore Hall, Purcell Room, Queen Elizabeth Hall, Barbican Centre, St. Martin in the Field’s, St.John’s Smith Square, Royal Albert Hall, Carnegie Hall, Boston Pops, Lincoln Centre, University of Limerick Concert Hall, Cork Opera House, Everyman Palace Theatre, National Concert Hall, Christchurch Dublin, St. Barrahane’s, Grand Opera House Belfast, Festival at Queens and many more.